ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 ## Step 3.5 - Run the playbook

 It is now time to execute the playbook.
-Call `ansible-navigator` with the playbook name:
+In your VS Code online editor.
+In the terminal, execute the following command:

 ```bash
 [student1@ansible ~]$ ansible-navigator run add_snort_rule.yml --mode stdout